-Deer hunting seasons were significantly modified due to a statewide increase in negative deer-human interactions.
-The firearm season was lengthened from 6 to 7 days, a 3-day muzzleloader season was added during December, and 3-day antlerless-only season was added during January 1992.
+Deer hunting seasons were significantly modified due to a statewide increase in negative deer–human interactions.
+The firearm season was lengthened from 6 to 7 days, a 3-day muzzleloader season was added during December, and a 3-day antlerless-only season was added during January 1992.
 Antlerless-only permits for both gun and bow hunting were offered for the first time, and biologists emphasized the need to harvest more female deer in order to control population growth.

 Illinois’ 1991 deer harvest (all seasons) exceeded 100,000 for the first time.

-The first Conservation Congress was held to allow interested parties (i.e., stakeholders) to be formal participants in the Department’s decision-making process and help provide solutions to common problems.
+The first Conservation Congress was held to allow interested parties (i.e., stakeholders) to be formal participants in the department’s decision-making process and help provide solutions to common problems.

-Effective July 1, 1995 the Illinois Department of Natural Resources was created through the consolidation of the Department of Conservation, the Department of Mines and Minerals, the Abandoned Mined Lands Reclamation Council, the Department of Transportation’s Division of Water Resources, and the Illinois State Museum and Scientific Surveys from the Illinois Department of Energy and Natural Resources.
+Effective July 1, 1995, the Illinois Department of Natural Resources (IDNR) was created through the consolidation of the Department of Conservation, the Department of Mines and Minerals, the Abandoned Mined Lands Reclamation Council, the Department of Transportation’s Division of Water Resources, and the Illinois State Museum and Scientific Surveys from the Illinois Department of Energy and Natural Resources.

 In 1995, deer hunters were able to purchase archery deer permits over-the-counter from license vendors throughout the state.
-Each over-the-counter archery permit consisted of one either-sex permit and one antlerless-only permit in an effort to increase the issuance of antlerless-only tags.
+Each over the counter archery permit consisted of one either-sex permit and one antlerless-only permit in an effort to increase the issuance of antlerless-only tags.

 Firearm deer harvest exceeded 100,000 during the 1995 7-day season.

-For the deer archery season a limit of two antlered bucks was adopted to alleviate hunter concerns about the buck age ratio.
+For the deer archery season, a limit of two antlered bucks was adopted to alleviate hunter concerns about the buck age ratio.

 Firearm deer hunters were limited to two either-sex permits for all gun seasons to make gun regulations more comparable to archery regulations.

-For all 1998 deer seasons, a limit of two antlered deer was implemented replacing the separate limits on archery and gun hunters.
+For all 1998 deer seasons, a limit of two antlered deer was implemented, replacing the separate limits on archery and gun hunters.

 A quota was placed on the number of nonresident archery deer permits to be sold, which was equal to the number of permits sold in 2000 (12,843).
-An antlerless-only youth deer season added in 2001 to some counties.
+An antlerless-only youth deer season was added in 2001 to some counties.

-The first Illinois case of Chronic Wasting Disease (CWD) was discovered in a wild Boone County deer.
+The first Illinois case of chronic wasting disease (CWD) was discovered in a wild Boone County deer.
 The western portion of Kane County was opened to firearm deer hunting in 2004.